 You may need this test if your healthcare provider thinks you have a vitamin B-12

-of movement.
+or loss of movement.
 This can include numbness and tingling in your hands and feet.

 Other symptoms of B-12 deficiency include:

 Pain, swelling, and tenderness of the tongue